The Physics of Care by Jim Moss

 Trust, Community, and the Force That Holds Us Together

 Think about the people nearest to you right now.
 You didn't choose most of them.
-You arrived near them.
+You didn't choose where you were born, or to whom, or into what circumstances.
 And what you do with that proximity, whether you learn to genuinely care for them, to pay attention and occasionally put their needs before your own, turns out to matter more than almost anything else the science of human behaviour has found.
 This book is about why.
 And about what happens when we don't.

 The central idea

-We've been treating care as optional.
+We've been treating care as an afterthought.
 It isn't.

-I think the gap has a name.
-Care.
-Not care as sentiment or niceness, but care as a genuine force in human systems, something that accumulates when it is practiced, depletes when it isn't, and whose absence produces measurable, predictable consequences at every scale from a two-person conversation to a civilization.
+I believe that gap is a care gap.
+Not care as sentiment or niceness, but care as a genuine integral force in human systems, something that accumulates when and where it is practiced, depletes when it is forgotten, and whose absence produces measurable, predictable consequences at every scale from a two-person conversation to a civilization.

 The approach